antonhristozov/NAU7802-rpi/README.md

 The test.c will read all 32 registers of the NAU7802 and display them.

+Use the compile.sh to compile load(NAU7802_driver.c)
+and test.c or as an example.

 Most likely I use poor naming, but there it is.